flaviostutz/fess/README.md

 * On Ubuntu run `sysctl -w vm.max_map_count=262144`.
 This is required by Elasticsearch.
   * For more information, refer to https://www.elastic.co/guide/en/elasticsearch/reference/current/vm-max-map-count.html

-* For Elasticsearch containers, it's optimal to use ENVIRONMENT `bootstrap.memory_lock=true` for better ram usage, but this requires the operating system to change /etc/security/limits.conf.
+* For Elasticsearch containers, it's optimal to use ENVIRONMENT `bootstrap.memory_lock=true` for better ram usage, but this requires a change to /etc/security/limits.conf.
 See https://stackoverflow.com/questions/45008355/elasticsearch-process-memory-locking-failed

 # Usage